Many or all companies we feature compensate us. Compensation and editorial

 7 Timeshare Scams (and Timeshare Exit Scams) to Watch Out For

-Here are the most common timeshare scams and timeshare exit scams in 2025, and what to do if you’ve already been caught up in one.
+Below, we break down the most common timeshare scams, timeshare cancellation scams, and timeshare exit company scams happening in 2025, plus what to do if you’ve already been caught up in one.

 Advertisement